PurrNet/PurrDocs/tools/purrchat-ai-copilot/README.md

 ## How PurrChat helps

-* “Netcode is hard.”
+* "Netcode is hard."
 PurrChat turns vague theory into clear, working patterns.
 * Server vs client authority?
 Understand trade-offs and when to use each.
 * Prediction headaches?
 Get structured controllers that reduce input latency the right way.
 * Smooth owners, jittery others?
 Fix interpolation and prediction mismatches in minutes.